 Because vibrato is created by bending and releasing the string rhythmically, you can use a mirror to check if you're bending up by the same distance each time, and whether each bend-and-release sequence is as evenly-timed as the one before it.
 If it looks right, it will sound right.
 Muscle memory is a wonderful thing, and once your eyes have taught your hands how to bend the string by even amounts, they'll never forget.

 And finally, mirrors help you to stop looking directly down, which will help you to become a better performer onstage.
 Unless you're in a shoegazer band.
 Then maybe you should just wear shoes you can see your reflection in.

 Peter Hodgson is a journalist, an award-winning shredder, an instructional columnist, a guitar teacher, a guitar repair guy, a dad and an extremely amateur barista.
 In his spare time he runs a blog, I Heart Guitar, which allows him to publicly geek out over his obsessions.
-Peter is from Melbourne, Australia, where he writes for various magazines as well as for Gibson.com.
+Peter is from Melbourne, Australia, where he writes for various magazines, including Guitar World.